beeminder-capstone/Nectar/README.md

 3. Install PostgreSQL: [https://devcenter.heroku.com/articles/heroku-postgresql#local-setup](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup)
     1. Requires version 9.1 or greater.
 4. Setup PostgreSQL by opening the GUI.
 Create the "nectar_development" database.
-5. Download the files: [https://github.com/beeminder-capstone/Nectar-Backend](https://github.com/beeminder-capstone/Nectar-Backend) and CD into the directory.
+5. Clone or Download the files: [https://github.com/beeminder-capstone/Nectar-Backend](https://github.com/beeminder-capstone/Nectar-Backend) and CD into the directory.
 6. Set all environment variables listed in: `.env.local`.
     1. The top three from the bottom are required.
     2. Get the `SECRET_KEY_BASE` by running: `rake secret`.
 7. Run: `bundle install`.
-(On Windows or Mac follow the instructions on the top of this file to install the pg gem: [config/database.yml](config/database.yml).)
+(On Windows or Mac, follow the instructions on the top of this file to install the pg gem: [config/database.yml](config/database.yml).)
 8. Run: `rake db:migrate`.
 9. Start the server: `bin/rails server` (on Windows: `ruby bin\rails server`).
 10. Go to: [http://localhost:3000/](http://localhost:3000/).